canvas-medical/pydian/README.md

 }

 # A centralized mapping function -- specify your logic as data!
+#   This always takes at least a dict and returns a dict
 def mapping_fn(m: dict) -> dict:
     return {
         'static_value': 'Some static data',